How to teach a child to cycle

 If you follow the above methods learners shouldn’t crash or fall that often.
 If they do have a tumble, wait, give them the time to recover, then persist with it.

 Introduce little games to improve control skills: to improve steering, have a go at cycling around obstacles like sticks or cones; to help with balancing, see how slowly they can pedal.

 Get little ones off to a flying start with our Teach Me Balance Bike activity.

 Visit your village’s Cycle Centre and our knowledgeable staff will make sure you get exactly the right cycle.
-You can hire cycles for the duration of your stay or just a day.
-We also stock a range of accessories, such as helmets, to buy or hire, as well as route maps.
+You can hire cycles for the duration of your stay or just a day, and all hires include a helmet free of charge which we strongly recommend you wear for your own safety.
+We also stock a range of accessories as well as cycle route maps.